nfour/xroute/README.md

 This can be an issue now that the project uses `zod` for schema generation support.

-It can help to update your tsconfig.json
+It can help to update your tsconfig.json with this:

 ```json
 {